Dartmouth Men’s Basketball Players Vote to Unionize

 The union election was open for 90 minutes on March 5.
 All 15 players participated in the vote, most of whom showed up to the election together, according to Front Office Sports.

-In a statement to Front Office Sports, Dartmouth University said that "classifying these students as employees because they play basketball is as unprecedented as it is inaccurate" and unionization is not "appropriate."
+In a statement to Front Office Sports, Dartmouth said that “classifying these students as employees because they play basketball is as unprecedented as it is inaccurate” and unionization is not “appropriate.”

 “We always negotiate in good faith and have deep respect for our 1,500 union colleagues, including the members of SEIU Local 560,” the statement read.
 “In this isolated circumstance, however, the students on the men’s basketball team are not in any way employed by Dartmouth.
 For Ivy League students who are varsity athletes, academics are of primary importance, and athletic pursuit is part of the educational experience.”

-The university has five business days to file an objection to the election results with the National Labor Relations Board (NLRB).
+Dartmouth has five business days to file an objection to the election results with the National Labor Relations Board (NLRB).
 The school can also take the issue of player unionization to federal court, which could stall negotiations over a collective bargaining agreement until after current team members have graduated.

 The appeals process could take months.
 NCAA President Charlie Baker, whom The Washington Post calls “an unwavering opponent of athletes becoming employees,” said last month that he expects appeal after appeal if the players voted to unionize.